itwapp/press-kit/README.md

 press-kit
 =========

-This is the <a href="http://itwapp.io">interviewapp<a/> Press Kit.
+This is the <a href="http://itwapp.io">interviewapp<a/> press kit.
 If you have any questions you want answered, feel free to email support@itwapp.io!

 <h3>One-liner</h3>